ShreyTandel09/auth-api-postresSQL/README.md

 Simple Nodejs RestAPI for the Authentication using PostgresSql with middleware

+The Project Flow can set up as a base for you Project.

 - Register
 - Email Verification
 - Login with JWT token